pradheap/pradheap.github.io/_posts/2019-02-02-how-the-internet-happened.md

 ---
 title: "How the Internet Happened: From Netscape to the iPhone - Book Review"
-promo_title: "How the Internet Happened? - I Guarantee a Fun Read!"
+promo_title: "How the Internet Happened? - I Guarantee You a Fun Read!"
 date: 2019-02-02
 categories: [books]
 teaser: "It seems that every popular site offers a form of instant gratification and infinite selection."